PlatinumVoyager/fwstatus/README.md

 ## Future Updates:
 The current roadmap for a list of targeted features to support includes but is not limited to the following:
-1. The ability to disable the Windows Defender Firewall notifications when a profiler is manipulated (enabled, disabled)
-    - This will include the option to disable one or ALL available sublistings.
+1. ~~The ability to disable the Windows Defender Firewall notifications when a profiler is manipulated (enabled, disabled)~~ ~~- This will include the option to disable one or ALL available sublistings.~~